Einstein's God Model (film): Production

 While writing the screenplay, Johnson researched string theory, M-theory, and the nature of consciousness.
 The Elegant Universe by Brian Greene and Spook by Mary Roach were two of the biggest influences.
 He also drew from his academic background in science and medicine.
-The anecdote of Einstein's God Model lecture was related to him by his physics professor Daniel Record (who served as science adviser to the film).
+The anecdote of Einstein's God Model lecture was related to him by his physics professor Daniel Record (who served as science advisor to the film).
 The anesthesia story elements were drawn from his career as an anesthetist.
-William Rosenblatt, M.D. of Yale University served as medical adviser.
+William Rosenblatt, M.D. of Yale University served as medical advisor.
 Producer Kenneth Hughes. also provided feedback and notes during the writing process.

 Filming

 The film was shot over six weeks in Chicago, IL during the winter.
 The work/loft space was rented from West Grand Studios, who also supplied set dressing.
 The Chicago Film office assisted with the exterior street shots.
 The hospital scenes were shot at Robert Morris College's medical training facility.
 Exterior cemetery and chapel scenes were shot at Bohemian National Cemetery.
 Like many productions, the film had its struggles at the beginning, but turned a corner after Kenneth Hughes brought Chicago producer Craig Dow of ImageWorks Chicago on board.
 The original director of photography was replaced with Mike Turano who had the skills to light and shoot with the classic technicolor style that the filmmakers were looking for.
 The film is often praised for the vintage electronics that are almost a character in and of themselves.
 Much of the equipment came from the filmmaker's father.
 The rest were assembled from pieces purchased on ebay and Craigslist.